 Red ramshorn snails are intriguing creatures with a diet primarily consisting of dead or decaying organic matter.
 Unlike some other snails that might actively munch on healthy plants, red ramshorn snails are more scavengers than herbivores.

-In aquariums, they often feed on leftover fish foodOpens in a new tab., algae, and dead or dying plant matter.
+In aquariums, they often feed on leftover fish food, algae, and dead or dying plant matter.
 This behavior makes them valuable members of the clean-up crew in many tanks.
 They help break down organic waste, turning it into a form that beneficial bacteria and plants can utilize.

 However, it’s essential to note that red ramshorn snails might occasionally nibble on certain live plants.
 Some aquarists have reported them eating specific types of moss or soft-leaved plants.
 This behavior is usually not a significant concern, as they tend to prefer decaying parts over healthy ones, and the plants often grow faster than the snails can consume them.